Deepansh2/todo/README.md

 Features
 Todo creation
-when a new todo is created, then it's status is pending by default. you can perfome all the basic operations
+when a new todo is created, it's status is pending by default until you change it. you can perfome all the basic operations

 Dependencies